scottsmith93/scottsmith.github.io/_posts/2020-07-09-environmental-factors.md

 layout:       post
 date:         2020-07-09
 title:        Environmental Factors
-description:  Small brain fart about being wary of what can deem a design no longe good enough"
+description:  Small brain fart about being wary of what can deem a design no longe good enough
-summary:      Design thoughts
+summary:      Small brain fart about being wary of what can deem a design no longe good enough
-author:       nocarsscott
+author:       Scott Smith
 image:        ss.jpg
 categories:   blog
 ---